lfourestier/Agilitest/Doc/RunTest.md

 * @result is used for the expected result description
 * @remarks tag is used for the filtering keywords (a coma separated list of keywords used to filter the tests)
 * @priority (Not doxygen compatible) is used to given to some priority flavor to the test suite or case (ex: low, medium, high OR 1, 2, 3..., as you want!).
+* @warning is used to give meta information (Rules) for RunTest to run properly the suite/case.
+Supported meta-information:
+    * FIRST = test to be executed first in the suite.
+    * LAST = test to be executed last.
+    * EXCLUDE = test is excluded from the test run
+    * IGNORE = test is totally ignored by RunTest even in the spec/report

 ## RunTest command file